Throne speech: Ontario to address hospital wait times, invest in mental-health care

 The government also announced plans to expand the OHIP Plus program that currently offers free pharmacare to residents under the age of 25, saying it wants to make the program available to a larger swath of the population.

-"Your government's plan for care and opportunity is the right way forward for Ontario's people, and Ontario's economy, because the well-being of both are intrinsically linked," Dowdswell told the legislature.
+"Your government's plan for care and opportunity is the right way forward for Ontario's people, and Ontario's economy, because the well-being of both are intrinsically linked," Dowdeswell told the legislature.

+Last week, Ontario's Financial Accountability Office warned that a growing and aging population is adding pressure to Ontario's health-care system and spending isn't keeping up -- a situation that could result in compromised quality of care if left unaddressed.

+In 2012, the province tried to slow health spending by imposing a four-year freeze on hospital funding, increasing hospital efficiency and by restraining wage growth in the sector.

 The speech also hinted at measures to address the cost of child care, which it identified as a "stumbling block" for many families.